doc4d/docs/docs/ORDA/ordaClasses.md

 // Find teachers who have M. Martin as Student ds.Teacher.query("students.name = :1";"Martin")
+// Note that this very simple query string processes a complex
+// query including a double join, as you can see in the queryPlan:
+// "Join on Table : Course  :  Teacher.ID = Course.teacherID,
+//  subquery:[ Join on Table : Student  :  Course.studentID = Student.ID,
+//  subquery:[ Student.name === Martin]]"
 ```

 You can also edit the value of the *courseName* alias: